NotePlan/plugins/jgclark.QuickCapture/README.md

 inbox: {
   inboxTitle: "📥 Inbox", // name of your inbox note, or leave empty ("") to use the daily note instead.
 (If the setting is missing, or doesn't match a note, then the plugin will try to create it, from default settings if necessary.)
 	addInboxPosition: "prepend",  // or "append"
-},
+  textToAppendToTasks: "" // text to append to any tasks captured to the inbox through /int },
 ...
 ```